mobelop/gatsby-source-magento2/README.md

             // this is optional
             queries: {
                 // see example query in src/nodes/queries/products.js
-                allProductsQuery: `... custom GraphQL query for fetching all the products you need to publish on Gatsby website ...`
+                allProductsQuery: `... custom GraphQL query for fetching all the products you need to publish on Gatsby website ...`,
+                // see example query in src/nodes/queries/categories.js
+                categoryQuery: `... custom GraphQL query for fetching all the categories & product ids ...` }
         }
     }
-    }
 ]
 ```

 Then you can use queries `magentoProduct` and `allMagentoProduct` to query the product catalog.
+For querying categories - use
+`magentoCategory` and `allMagentoCategory` queries.

 ## Creating product page nodes